 - In a third bowl, add the bread crumbs.

-- Coat the chicken first by dredging in the flour mixture, then the eggs, next the breadcrumbs.
+- Coat the chicken pieces first by dredging in the flour mixture, then the eggs, next the breadcrumbs.
 Dredge in the eggs again, and finally in the bread crumbs.

 - Fry in the hot oil for 3-5 minutes on each side, making sure the chicken is completely cooked.
 Use an instant read thermometer.
 When the internal temperature 165 degrees, the chicken is cooked.